bbatsov/metaredux/_posts/2019-01-01-happy-new-cider.md

 One thing that has been on the back of my mind recently is that we should also start evaluating the current set of features and customization settings and start removing stuff that's rarely used for the sake of having a more compact and easier to maintain codebase.
+Today the Emacs Lisp code is around 14,000 line which is not that much, but still - in programming _less_ is usually _more_.

 While on the subject of contributing to the project - a few people asked me at Clojure/conj and ClojureX how they can donate money to